J-Huang01/j-huang01.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
-Hello, I'm Jiatan Huang, currently a fourth-year undergraduate student at University of Minnesota.
+Hello, I'm Jiatan Huang, a first-year Ph.D. student in Computer Science at the University of Connecticut, advised by <a href="https://chuxuzhang.github.io/" target="_blank">Prof. Chuxu Zhang</a>.
+Before joining UConn, I earned my Bachelor's degree in Computer Science from the University of Minnesota–Twin Cities.

-My research focuses on advancing **Natural Language Processing** in biomedical and clinical domains.
-I’m particularly interested in developing innovative NLP models for complex **question answering** and **information extraction**, emphasizing weakly supervised and zero-shot learning approaches.
-My work also explores the integration of large language models with **knowledge graphs**, aiming to enhance retrieval-augmented generation and inference in healthcare applications.
-Through this research, I strive to contribute to AI-driven solutions that can significantly impact patient care and medical decision-making.
+My research focuses on the application of artificial intelligence in medicine and healthcare, aiming to address real-world challenges.
+I also specialize in graph-based methods, retrieval-augmented generation, and natural language processing.
+For more details, please see my <a href="Jiatan_Huang_resume.pdf" target="_blank">CV</a>..

-> Actively seeking Computer Science PhD opportunities starting in Fall 2025.
+> Actively seeking a Research Scientist internship opportunity for Summer 2026.

 <!-- # 💡 Research -->